The Canadian Kennel Club’s Soft-Coated Wheaten Terrier

 The body is compact; the chest is deep, but not round.
 The ribs are well sprung.
 The back is strong with relatively short coupling.
 Topline is level.

-The tail is high set, carried gaily but not over the back.
+The tail is high set.
 The tail is usually docked so that two-thirds of its original length remains.
 An undocked tail is allowed.
+Whether docked or natural, the tail is to be carried upright 90 degrees from the back, either straight or with a slight curve forward.

 The gait is free, graceful and lively, having good reach in front and strong drive from behind, straight action fore and aft.